 Of all the holidays I enjoy, I love Halloween the most.
 It’s more of an adventure than any other holiday, a time when you journey out into the dark, and escape into the role of someone else for a night.
 It’s spooky, mysterious but also fun and theatrical.
 So, throughout the month of October, I’ll be reviewing nothing but horror and Halloween related material.
 It only figures that I kick things off with arguably the most Halloween-esk horror movie ever made, the 2007 film "Trick r' Treat".
 While 1978’s “Halloween” is the more iconic scary film, it only used the holiday as a setting, while the premise really had nothing to do with the holiday at all.
 “Trick r’ Treat” on the other hand literally breaths and glows Halloween.
 It’s basically a tribute to Halloween legends, and focuses on some of the darker tails of the season.
 However, while this is the ideal scary movie to watch during the season, is it actually a good horror film?
-Let’s peal back all the treats and see what kinds of tricks this film has up its sleeve.
+Let’s peal back all the treats and see what kind of tricks this film has up its sleeve.

 The concept is ingenious, as it all takes place on a single Halloween night, and focuses on several frightening tails all happening at once.
 Basically, the film is laid out like an anthology, with various spooky stories, except there all being told at the same time, as opposed to one after another, and they occasionally crossover with each other.
 We have a group of girls dressed as their favorite princesses, unaware that their being stocked by a masked killer.
 An old miser fed up with the holiday, who’s attacked by a mysterious entity that resembles a trick r treater.
 A small group of kids aiming to pull the ultimate prank, revolving around the legend of a group of masked kids that died on a school bus.
 Some of the tails are more grounded and revolve around suspicious neighbors.
 Other tails revolve around supernatural entities like Werewolves.
 The film is masterful with how it weaves all these different tails together, and sprinkles little clues throughout, which all come together in the end.
 One of my favorite touches is that the film jumps around to different times of the night and it allows us to see certain events from different perspectives.